 The platform must scale up and deliver optimal performance to match the growth of the data volume and number of users.
 Large enterprises must consider the scale-out option of self-service business intelligence.

 But wait, achieving the KPIs are also important, aren’t they?

-The bottom line is that business decisions are still taken by the key stakeholders or as we call them ‘users’, it is important that the business intelligence application is user-centric.
-One of the biggest KPI that any business intelligence application can have is to help it take better decisions.
-In order for a BI application to achieve it, all it needs is a perfect segue to UX.
+The bottom line is that business decisions are still taken by the key stakeholders or users.
+Therefore, the business intelligence application must be user-centric.
+One of the greatest KPIs any business intelligence application can have is to help it make better decisions.
+For a business intelligence application to achieve it, all it needs is a perfect segue to UX.